Wednesday, November 22 - No School for Students / Annual Leave Day

 During his tenure, Dr. Hartness has been a strong advocate for public education and funding the needs of both teachers and students.
 He is proud to be part of an organization that shares core values and beliefs that include respect, dedication, commitment, teamwork, collaboration, relationships, integrity, and high expectations.
-He is excited about what the future holds as he leads the school district toward new levels of success.
 Davie County Schools is ranked as one of the top performing districts in North Carolina, and academic performance measures indicate that students are continuing to innovate, achieve, and excel.

 Dr. Hartness earned an Ed.D. in Educational Leadership and M.Ed in Curriculum and Instruction/Instructional Systems Technology from UNC-Charlotte.
 He also holds a B.S. in Technology/Secondary Education from Appalachian State University.

 Dr. Hartness and his wife Lisa are the proud parents of two daughters, Madison and Molly.
-Madison attends UNC-Charlotte, and Molly is a student at Davie County High School.
-Lisa is a graduate of the Davie County School system.
-In his spare time, Dr. Hartness enjoys spending time with his family, woodworking, and golf.
+Lisa is a graduate of Davie County Schools.
+In his spare time, Dr. Hartness enjoys spending time with his family, travel, woodworking, and golf.

 “I am tremendously honored to serve Davie County Schools as superintendent,” Dr. Hartness said.
 “I treasure the time I spend with students, staff, parents, and community members, listening to their ideas and perspectives, and sharing our vision for the future of public education in Davie County.
 Davie County Schools has a track record of excellence, and my goal is to support teachers and staff to provide a first class education for all of the children we serve.
 Together we will continue to work to ensure Davie County Schools is the best school district in NC and a leader in the nation; our children deserve it!”